codeunion/glossary.codeunion.io/_posts/2014-01-01-interface.md

 2. The input [data](/data) or [arguments](/function-argument)
 3. The output [data](/data) or [return value](/return-value)

+When building applications, we organize our code with [functions](/function) and organize our functions into [modules](/module) or [classes](/class).
+The interface of a module or class are it's functions along with those functions arguments and return values.

 It is important to test and document our interfaces.
-This provides future-us and our collaborators with a better understanding of how to use the code.
+This provides us and our collaborators with a better understanding of how to use the code.